Shark NV352 vs. NV360

 - The cable length is also standard for all the models – 25ft.
 But unfortunately, no model comes with automatic cord rewind.
 You will have to wind it manually for safe storage.

 Also worth mentioning is the Lift-Away Technology.
-From the names, you can tell that all the three Shark Navigators have the feature meaning homeowners can benefit from this 2-in-1 cleaner.
+From the names, you can tell that all the Shark Navigators have the feature meaning homeowners can benefit from this 2-in-1 cleaner.

+TIn fact, there is no distinction between the competitors, even regarding their weight.
 The Shark NV352 and NV360 are identical with 12lbs when in the upright vacuum mode and just 7.5lbs when in the Lift-Away mode.

 Many people have been asking us, are Shark vacuums durable?
 Well, this is a trusted brand renowned for high-quality products.